yasuohasegawa/Model2VoxelConverter/README.md

 **Not Implemented:**
 - The target model's world and local positions/rotations must be set to `0,0,0`.
 This feature does not currently adjust based on the target object's transform.
+- The Model with the SkinnedMeshRenderer and bone animation
+- Multiple MeshRenderers

 **Partially Implemented:**
 - FBX import feature